Curtea de Argeș,

 Why the light?
 Because the road down is very narrow (including a single-lane tunnel) and the turns are very sharp.
 There's no room for oncoming traffic.

 Here's what I'm thinking.
 The purple roads (map, below) are roads I've ridden on previous trips.
 I'm going to see if I can't pick up those additional green roads.
-This means that even though I'm riding a Moto Guzzi Stelvio, I won't be going through the town (or the pass) of Stelvio.
+This means that even though I'm riding a Moto Guzzi Stelvio, I won't be going through the town (or over the pass) of Stelvio.

 On the highway (that parallels the autostrada) to Stanga, where I'll turn south on a far less travelled road (the top end of the green road, above).